 Your IG Advisor can help you develop a robust estate plan.
 While you should still use a skilled estate lawyer to help you draw up and sign your will, your IG Advisor can ensure that it fits into your overall financial plan.

 They can also help by suggesting insurance policies that can prevent your beneficiaries from feeling the need to contest your will.
-If you don’t have an IG Advisor you can find one here.
+If you don’t have an IG Advisor, you can find one here.

 * This article applies to residents of Canada who are not residents of Quebec.

 Written and published by IG Wealth Management as a general source of information only.
 Not intended as a solicitation to buy or sell specific investments, or to provide tax, legal or investment advice.
-Seek advice on your specific circumstances from an IG Wealth Management Consultant.
+Seek advice on your specific circumstances from an IG Advisor.
+Trademarks, including IG Wealth Management and IG Private Wealth Management, are owned by IGM Financial Inc. and licensed to subsidiary corporations.

 Insurance products and services distributed through I.G.
 Insurance Services Inc. (in Québec, a Financial Services Firm).
 Insurance license sponsored by The Canada Life Assurance Company (outside of Québec).